-The Colorado Springs real estate market has done expectedly well during 2020, regardless of the continuous challenges caused by the coronavirus pandemic.
+The Colorado Springs real estate market has done surprisingly well during 2021, regardless of the continuous challenges caused by the coronavirus pandemic and new variants.

 When you take into account today’s supply-and-demand circumstance in the county it should not be that surprising.
 To put it briefly, the number of people wanting to buy a home is much more than the number of homes listed for sale.
 That along with low interest rates creates upward price pressure on homes.

 The reality is a shortage of housing supply is perhaps the number one factor guiding current trends and projections for the Colorado Springs housing market.
 We’ll get to those predictions in a moment.
 But first, let’s take a quick look at current real estate trends in the area.

 Colorado Springs Home Prices Climbing Steadily in 2021

 In many ways, the housing market in Colorado Springs is a positive sign in the local economy.
 The good news is the jobless rate continues to be resilient no matter the limitations from COVID concerns.
 Real estate in Colorado Springs and throughout the surrounding areas keeps doing well at a stable rate.

 Actually, if you only viewed real estate trends, you would never have thought we were still in the Covid-19 health crisis.
 The housing market in Colorado Springs as well as Denver are a perfect example of this.

 Home prices in CO Springs went up continuously through almost every month of 2021, regardless of the difficulties found in other parts of the economy.
 Sales of new construction and existing homes have gone up on a 12-month basis.